-On this webpage, the software will search online for available updates.
-If new firmware is found, a download link will appear.
+The web page locks for available updates online.
+If new firmware are found, a link for download will appears.

-- 5. Download the new firmware from the link. - On the section SOFTWARE, clic on the "Discovery and Update" item.
-This will download a Windows application required to install the firmware. - Extract the downloaded file and install the application.
-The Installer will create a folder named "Solidyne Audio Processor" in the Windows Start menu.
-Optionally the installer can create a desktop shortcut. - 8.
-Run the app Discovery and Update.
+- 6. Download the new firmware from the link. - From the section SOFTWARE of the page, download the application "Discovery and Update". - Extract the file and install the application.
+The Installer will create the folder "Solidyne Audio Processor" into Window's Start Up menu.
+Optionally the installer can create a shortcut in the desktop. - 9.
+Run Discovery and Update.